rockerBOO/rest_twitch/README.md

 RestTwitch
 ==========

 RestTwitch is a Elixir Library for accessing the Twitch REST API.
+Using [Kraken Twitch API v5](https://dev.twitch.tv/docs/v5).

 Open to all pull requests and contributions.

 To start:

 1. `mix deps.get`

+Set your twitch client id to your environmental variables.
+You can find this on [dev.twitch.tv/dashboard/apps > Manage](https://dev.twitch.tv/dashboard/apps).

-2. `iex -S mix`
+2. `TWITCH_CLIENT_ID=XXX iex -S mix`

 ## Get a channel object